Cheapest electricity tariff in the UK with a smart meter

 2) Check standing charge vs unit rate

-Low users can be hit by high daily standing charges, even with a cheap unit rate.
+Low users can be hit by high daily standing charges (around 57.19p/day for electricity from July 2026), even with a cheap unit rate.

 3) Time-of-use: only if you can shift demand